 We are made of professional interior designs and decorators who are very obsessed in transforming your homes.
 We have many years of experience in the field and have helped thousands of homes transform.About UsOur Services

 There are plenty of floorings available in the market today.
-Two remarkably resilient ones are vinyl and linoleum.
+Two remarkably resilient ones, beside engineered wood flooring, are vinyl and linoleum.
 These two types of floorings are beneficial in wet areas like the bathrooms or kitchen.
 They are known to be resilient since they do not immediately change shape and characteristic if a heavy object falls on them.
 This means that vinyl and linoleum can retain and restore their original form.

 While these two types of flooring share many characteristics and are sometimes spoken in a single breath, they are fundamentally entirely different.
 There are a few crucial points of difference between vinyl and linoleum, namely concerning installation, appearance, care, materials, production, cost, and maintenance.
 They both are available in tiles as well as in sheets.
 You have to consider if for example you were to throw a science party, whether the floor would stand all the mess!